Generalized Linear Models (GLM) in R

 quasilog, $1/ \mu^2$, sqrt

-Generalized Linear Models Example in R
+Generalized Linear Models, GLM Example in R

 Consider the “cars” dataset available in R. Let us fit a generalized linear regression model on the data set by assuming the “dist” variable as the response variable, and the “speed” variable as the predictor.
 Both the linear and generalized linear models are performed in the example below.